An Explanation for Heavy Quark Energy Loss Puzzle by Flow Effects

-We thank Fuqiang Wang, Xin-Nian Wang for helpful comments and Xiao-Fang Chen for helpful discussions.
+We thank Fuqiang Wang, Xin-Nian Wang, M. Gyulassy and Xiao-Fang Chen for helpful discussions.
 This work was supported by NSFC of China under Projects No. 10825523, No. 10635020 and No. 10875052, by MOE of China under Projects No. IRT0624, by MOST of China under Project No. 2008CB317106; and by MOE and SAFEA of China under Project No. PITDU-B08033.